mit-ajl-team-9/mit-ajl-9/README.md

 ## Data Exploration
 ### Dataset Description
 The dataset is a subset of the FitzPatrick17k dataset, consisting of approximately 4,500 labeled images representing 21 skin conditions.
-The dataset includes:
+The dataset includes
 * Images: Contained in images.zip, divided into train and test sets.
 * Metadata: Provided in train.csv and test.csv, including the following key columns:
 * md5hash: Unique identifier for each image.